JNRowe/jnrowe-misc/doc/contributing.rst

 :file:`watch` files
 -------------------

-Each package directory contains a :file:`watch` file is used to generate :file:`support/cupage.conf`.
-The file:`support/cupage.conf` is an input file for cupage_, which helps us to keep up with new package releases by automating the process of checking project sites.
+Each package directory contains a :file:`watch` file that is used to generate :file:`support/cupage.conf`.
+The :file:`support/cupage.conf` file is a config file for cupage_, which helps us to keep up with new package releases by automating the process of checking project sites.

 The format is basically quite simple, but there are a few caveats.
 First, an easy example from ``www-client/cupage``: